 If you’re ready to get back out on the trail, breathe the fresh air, and reboot your jogging routine, it’s time to start looking at jogging strollers that allow you to take your little one along for the ride.
 Before you get started, there are a few important safety tips you’ll want to observe.

 1. Wait eight months

 Like most new moms, you’re probably itching to get back to your exercise routine, shed the remainder of your baby weight, and start to feel toned and fit again.
 This process is made a lot easier with equipment that allows you to take your infant jogging with you.
 Unfortunately, most manufacturers of jogging strollers recommend that you wait until your baby is eight months old and has sufficient neck strength.

 That said, every child develops differently and the right jogging stroller will provide the support and recline features needed to keep your baby’s head comfortably cradled while you jog.
-The best thing to do before strapping your infant into your Baby Jogger X3 Jogging Stroller is speak with your pediatrician.
+The best thing to do before strapping your infant into your jogging stroller is speak with your pediatrician.
 He/she can advise you on your baby’s development and make suggestions about when it’s safe to bring your bundle of joy along on your runs.

 2. Lock the front wheel